 - Mount generator and engine.
-Failure to properly mount the generator may cause the unit to lift or flip during use, which could result in severe injury to the operator or bystanders, or cause damage to surrounding objects. - The generator and engine must be securely mounted to a common base such as a heavy-duty metal plate. - The mounting base must be of adequate size and strength to withstand operating torque and vibration without either flipping or experiencing stress failure. - See the "Installation / Initial Set-Up" section of this Owner's Manual for mounting requirements and instructions. - Guarding.
+Failure to properly mount the generator may cause the unit to lift or flip during use, which could result in severe injury to the operator or bystanders, or cause damage to surrounding objects. - The generator and engine must be securely mounted to a common base such as a heavy-duty metal plate. - The mounting base must be of adequate size and strength to withstand operating torque and vibration without either flipping or experiencing stress failure. - See the "Installation / Initial Set-Up" section of this Owner's Manual for mounting requirements and instructions. - Power transmission guarding.
+The power transmission assembly must be equipped with a guard that prevents contact with all rotating shafts, pulleys, belts, and couplings.
 Clothing or hair can become rapidly entangled in unguarded rotating parts, resulting in serious injury or death.
-The customer is responsible for installing an appropriate guard if applicable. - Dry, level surface.
+This guard is not supplied with the unit because the generator manufacturer does not know the size and dimensions of the engine to be used.
+The customer is responsible for installing an appropriate guard. - Dry, level surface.
 Situate generator on a dry, firm, level surface.
 Ensure generator sits level and will not slide or shift during operation. - DANGEROUS carbon monoxide exhaust Operate OUTSIDE only!
 The engine gives off carbon monoxide exhaust, a poisonous gas that can kill.
 You CANNOT smell it, see it, or taste it.
 ONLY run generator OUTDOORS and away from building air intakes.
 NEVER run generator inside homes, garages, barns, sheds, or other semi-enclosed spaces.
 These spaces can trap poisonous gases, EVEN if you run a fan or open windows.